Maspital/sigval/README.md

 ## Options
-- `-m, --mapping-type [chainsaw|logprep]`
+- `-m, --mapping-type [chainsaw|sigma]`

-    Default is chainsaw.
+    Default is Sigma.
-    You will need to set this option if you use something other than a chainsaw mapping so that sigval knows how to parse it.
+    You will need to set this option if you use something other than a default sigma mapping so that sigval knows how to parse it.
-    Currently available formats are chainsaw and logprep.
+    Currently available formats are chainsaw and sigma.
 - `-d, --diff-view `

     By default, `sigval` will print some informational stuff, and all found fields will be output as a single "block".